makafsal/conduit/README.md

 We've gone to great lengths to adhere to the **NestJS** community styleguides & best practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

+# How it works
+The database is Cassandra with Astra DB, it's in cloud.
+So don't worry about setting up a database locally.
+Just follow below instructions to run the application locally.

 # Getting started